-OTP Bank maintained its above 40% market share in baby loan contractual amounts.
-The Bank has also been actively participating in the distribution of newly launched subsidized loan products
+OTP Bank maintained its above 40% market share in baby loan flows.
+The Bank has also been actively participating in the sale of newly launched subsidized loan products

-Home Renovation loan and Home Renovation cash loan
+Home renovation loan and Home renovation cash loan

-Amount submitted: HUF 52.9 bn Applications submitted: 11,638 pcs Avg. loan amount: HUF 4.5 mn Average maturity: 9.3 years
+Amount submitted: HUF 52.9 bn Applications submitted: 11,638 pcs

+Average loan amount: HUF 4.5 mn Average maturity: 9.3 years

-Parents raising at least one child can apply for a Home Renovation loan at a fixed annual interest rate of 3 percent, for up to 10 years.
-The loan can be applied for from 19 April 2021 with a grace period of up to 1 year, during which only interest is payable.
+Parents raising at least one child can apply for a Home renovation loan at a fixed annual interest rate of 3 percent for up to 10 years.
+The loan can be applied for with a grace period of up to 1 year from 19 April 2021, during which only interest is payable.

-The Home Renovation personal loan helps to pre-finance the non-refundable home renovation subsidy provided by the State.
+The Home renovation personal loan helps to pre-finance the non-refundable home renovation subsidy provided by the state.
 The loan amount can be between HUF 1 and 10 million, and the term can range from 24 to 120 months, with a fixed interest rate over the entire term.